-Please join us for the third installment of the ATTi 2020 webinar lecture series on Dec.
-3, presented by Dr. Rance Nault, Postdoctoral Research Associate in the Department of Biochemistry and Molecular Biology and Institute for Integrative Toxicology at Michigan State University.
+The third installment of the ATTi 2020 webinar lecture series was presented on Dec.
+3 by Dr. Rance Nault, Postdoctoral Research Associate in the Department of Biochemistry and Molecular Biology and Institute for Integrative Toxicology at Michigan State University.